A killer from the deep may have given us nightmares after seeing Jaws, but it’s conflict that really gives Spielberg’s shark tale its bite.

 Brody may be Chief of Police, but every time he makes a decision, someone overrules him.
 On land, it’s Mayor Vaughn.
 At sea, it’s Quint: compare how Quint and Hooper are quite at home at sea and around the shark, while Brody mutters about wanting a bigger boat and, like E.T., ‘phoning home’ (Quint removes this escape route by smashing the radio to pieces).

 It’s only when Brody is alone in the final scenes that he can be his own man.
 By stepping up to the masculine ideal (be ruthless, be a killer, play to win), Brody is actualised as the film’s true hero.

 Mrs Kintner / Masculinity

-Another iconic scene – when Mrs Kintner slaps Brody in the face – has several opposites all jostling for space.
+Another iconic scene – when Mrs Kintner slaps Brody in the face – highlights a number of ‘opposites’.

 The arrogance of the town’s fishermen as they celebrate killing the wrong shark contrasts with Mrs Kintner’s despair.
 Her funeral garb is in sharp relief to their celebration.

 Mrs Kintner is the human consequence of the town’s actions.
 Her slap is a reminder that Brody isn’t his own man – his masculinity is constantly challenged by those who want to control his actions.